Facilities, Expertise, and Methods

 AST staff are from varied backgrounds and bring a broad range of expertise in analytical and environmental chemistry and algal taxonomy to both the organisation and its customers.

 As a medium-sized, independent laboratory we offer customers a personalised and flexible approach, and encourage you to discuss the planning of field programs, or any unusual analyses or problems with our experts.

-Analytical methods used at AST are based on well-established referenced procedures such as those published by the American Public Health Association (APHA), United States Environmental Protection Agency (USEPA), and Australian Standards, as well as those set out in legislative requirements and guidelines such as Australian Drinking Water Guidelines, Biosolids Reuse Guidelines, and Solid Wastes Disposal Guidelines.
+Analytical methods used at AST are based on well-established referenced procedures such as those published by the American Public Health Association (APHA), United States Environmental Protection Agency (USEPA), and Australian Standards, as well as those set out in legislative requirements and guidelines such as Australian Drinking Water Guidelines, Biosolids Reuse Guidelines, the NEPM, and Solid Wastes Disposal Guidelines.

 Specific client needs can be accommodated with tailored testing programs, just contact our expert chemists or biologists to discuss.